- The Lived Experience of Illness

 - Law Enforcement and Harm Reduction

 Dan Small is a medical anthropologist and Research Associate in the Department of Anthropology at the University of British Columbia.
-He has helped develop and operate a range of healthcare and housing services for marginalized populations including: harm reduction (e.g. syringe distribution, supervised injection, safer crack kits, managed alcohol, intravenous antibiotic treatment and a drug users resource centre), an inner city bank, detox, dental clinic, grocery store for the low income community, art gallery, recovery programs and low-income housing.
+He has a PhD in medical anthropology (University of British Columbia), an MPhil in circumpolar studies (University of Cambridge), an undergraduate degree in sociology and anthropology (Simon Fraser University, 1st class honours) and an undergraduate degree in psychology (Simon Fraser University, 1st class honours).
+He has helped develop, operate and evaluate a range of initiatives including social enterprises, healthcare, housing, employment and support services for marginalized populations including: harm reduction (e.g. syringe distribution, supervised injection, safer crack kits, managed alcohol, intravenous antibiotic treatment and a drug users resource centre), an inner-city bank, detox, dental clinic, grocery store for the low-income community, art gallery, recovery programs and supported housing.
 His role in developing, operating and protecting Insite, North America’s only supervised injection facility, took place in a busy socio-political intersection requiring cultural analysis of implicit and explicit values.
 His experience in medical regulation and medical student assessment has included involvement in the College of Physicians and Surgeons of BC (2000-2014) and Medical Council of Canada (2007-2014).
+He teaches in both anthropology and sociology.

 - Drucker, E., K. Anderson, R. Haemmig, R. Heimer, D. Small, A. Walley, E. Wood and I. v.
 Beek (2016).
 “Treating Addictions: Harm Reduction in Clinical Care and Prevention.”
 Journal of Bioethical Inquiry13(1): 1-13.